The Circuit Commercial Courts

 If the case does proceed to trial there will be a hearing shortly before (the pre-trial review), to make sure that it is ready to be heard and to resolve any remaining problems.

 Like every other Court, the Circuit Commercial Courts are governed by the Civil Procedure Rules.
-Practice Direction 59 (PD59) provides particular rules and guidance for the Circuit Commercial Courts and their practice is explained in detail in the Circuit Commercial Court Guide.
+Practice Direction 59 (PD59) (external link, opens in a new tab) provides particular rules and guidance for the Circuit Commercial Courts and their practice is explained in detail in the Circuit Commercial Court Guide (external link, opens in a new tab).

 The Courts also encourage innovation within the commercial litigation process.
 They have participated in a number of important pilot schemes which then became part of the rules; they are currently part of the pilot scheme for proposed revisions to the process of documentary disclosure.
 All useful forms of ADR, for example early neutral evaluation, are also encouraged.